epsylon3/odbgscript/doc/ReadMe.txt

 ATOI str [, base=16.]
 -----------------
-Converts a string to integer
+Convert a string to integer
 Returns the integer in the reserved $RESULT variable
 Example:
 	atoi "F"